biocore/qurro/README.md

 ## Running the tool

 First off, clone this repository to your system.
+This assumes you have git installed on your system.

 ```bash
 git clone https://github.com/fedarko/RankRatioViz.git